// by Davis

 As a rookie in the U.S Military, one of the skills that you are trained to master like the back of your hand is the ability to navigate through some of the harshest terrains and get to the set destination on time.
-Also, check out best hiking watch under 100 and under
+Also, check out best hiking watch under 100 and under.

 My dad was a hiking and backpacking enthusiast who loved spending most of the summer days in the wild hunting or exploring nature.
 I got an opportunity to accompany him a couple of times, and I believe it is through those experiences that I fell in love with nature.